aliston-gomes/dil-foods_task/README.md

 1. **Clone the project from the GitHub repository.**
 2. **Install project dependencies:**

-## STEPS TO INSTALL THE PROJECT AND JSON SERVER
+# STEPS TO INSTALL THE PROJECT AND JSON SERVER

-*clone the project from the github repository
+- Clone the project from the GitHub repository
-*get inside the project directory through terminal and run $npm install *STEPS TO INSTALL THEJSON SERVER
+- Get inside the project directory through the terminal and run `$npm install`
+- **STEPS TO INSTALL THE JSON SERVER:**
-*get inside the server directory and run $npm install
+  - Get inside the `server` directory and run `$npm install`

-## STEPS TO RUN THE PROJECT
+# STEPS TO RUN THE PROJECT

-   *get inside the project directory and run $npm run dev *STEPS TO RUN THE JSON SERVER
+- Get inside the project directory and run `$npm run dev`
+- **STEPS TO RUN THE JSON SERVER:**
-   *get inside the SERVER directory and run $npm run dev
+  - Get inside the `SERVER` directory and run `$npm run dev`

 ## Packages Used